 The Best Turkey Gravy is the most flavorful one, and it’s made from the pan drippings after roasting the turkey.
 There are only four ingredients in this simple gravy recipe, and the pan dripping are by far the most important one!
 I include a few very important tips to get the best tasting drippings, which will in turn give you the best tasting turkey gravy.

-It may seem crazy to say that I’m most excited about the gravy of all things, but this pan dripping gravy really is the best.
-Every year, myself and pretty much everyone else at the dinner table uses this gravy on more than just the turkey.
-I try my best to make enough so that everyone’s Mashed Potatoes, Stuffing, and Rolls also get a little love from this mouthwatering gravy.
+Every year, pan dripping gravy seems to go really fast because we use it on more than just turkey.
+I have to make enough so that everyone’s mashed potatoes, stuffing, and rolls also get a little love from this mouthwatering gravy.
 It really ties everything together perfectly!

 This year, toss out that packet of instant turkey gravy mix and instead, make this quick and easy pan dripping gravy.
 After all, if you’re roasting a bird, you’ll have the pan drippings already there for you.
-Why waste them when you could make truly the BEST gravy ever?
-After taking the time to roast a whole turkey, don’t top it off with some store-bought sludge, especially when this gravy recipe is as delicious and simple as it is.

 Tips for the Best Turkey Gravy

 - Line the roasting pan with aluminum foil to better catch the drippings, and of course, to make clean up easier!
-No one likes scrubbing a roasting pan on Thanksgiving, after all.

 - After placing the turkey onto the roasting rack, inside the roasting dish, add 1-2 cups of water, a quartered onion, and 2-3 garlic cloves to the roasting pan underneath the turkey.
 This will also help make the turkey meat and the gravy more flavorful and aromatic.
 The amount of water will depend on how long you will be roasting the turkey, i.e. the size of the turkey.

 - When the turkey is done, pull it out of the oven and let it rest about 10-15 minutes right in the roasting pan.
 Then, gently lift the turkey and let some of the juices pour out of the cavity into the roasting pan.
-You don’t need a lot, just about 2-4 tablespoons should get the job done!

 - If you get a lot, save half of the drippings and freeze it to make more gravy later.
 You will only need about a cup to make the gravy.